sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Understanding the Add-ons Tab</summary>

-The `Add-ons Tab`, as shown in the image below, manages each ReShade Add-on:
+The `Add-ons Tab`, shown below, is your control center for managing ReShade Add-ons:

 ![Add-ons Tab](../images/understanding-and-using-reshade/rsui_addons_tab.png){: style="max-width:65%" }

-The `Add-ons` Tab serves as a control panel for managing Add-ons.
-Each `Add-on` provides additional functionality or enhancements to your installed ReShade shaders.
-Some `Add-ons` may offer new effects, while others provide tools for fine-tuning existing effects!
+Each `Add-on` adds extra features or improvements to your ReShade shaders.
+They can offer new effects or tools for tweaking existing ones. `Generic Depth` comes with the ReShade Installer, but you can add many more.

-The `Add-ons` Tab also allows you to enable or disable individual add-ons and control their arguments.

-By default, `Generic Depth` is the only add-on included with the ReShade Installer.
-However, you can install many other ReShade Add-ons.

-In addition to `Generic Depth`, other popular Add-ons include [ShaderToggler - FransBouma](https://github.com/FransBouma/ShaderToggler), [ReShade Effect Shader Toggler - 4lex4nder](https://github.com/4lex4nder/ReshadeEffectShaderToggler), and [AutoHDR - MajorPainTheCactus](https://github.com/MajorPainTheCactus/AutoHDR-ReShade).
+Popular Add-ons include [ShaderToggler - FransBouma](https://github.com/FransBouma/ShaderToggler), [ReShade Effect Shader Toggler - 4lex4nder](https://github.com/4lex4nder/ReshadeEffectShaderToggler), and [AutoHDR - MajorPainTheCactus](https://github.com/MajorPainTheCactus/AutoHDR-ReShade).

-We'll explore `Generic Depth` and other add-ons in more detail later, as these complex Add-ons can significantly alter the behavior of each ReShade shader and game they are applied to - they are powerful tools that can inject any developer's code into the game!
+We'll dive deeper into `Generic Depth` and other add-ons later.
+They're powerful tools that can change how each ReShade shader and game works - they can even inject any developer's code into the game!

 </details>